Related Links

 In the past few decades, economies of South and East Asia have rapidly integrated into the global economy and achieved phenomenal economic success.
 How did they do it?
 In the first part of the course, students examine these countries’ economic policies and discuss lessons for other countries.
 In the second part of the course, against the macroeconomic background provided in part I, students learn to identify and evaluate business strategies that are relevant for international business expansion to a diverse and rapidly globalizing Asia.
 Offered once every other year.
 Prerequisite: Economics 199.

 Students learn the fundamentals of accounting, including the accounting equation, the accounting process, journal entries, and cash vs. accrual accounting.
 Some fundamentals of finance are also covered: time value of money, present value, future value, and how to value an asset using the discounted cash flow approach.
-For the final project, students learn to read and interpret the financial statements, and do financial ratio analysis.
+For the final project, students learn to read and interpret financial statements and do financial ratio analysis.
 Usually offered in fall semester.
+(1S).
 Prerequisite: Economics 199.

 In depth study of one or more selected topics in business.
 May be repeated for credit if topic is different.
 Prerequisites: vary, depending on topic and instructor.